 If you have been Charged with Leaving the Scene of an Accident, we recommend that you retain experienced counsel to aid in the defense of this charge.
+Need a Leaving the Scene of an Accident Criminal Attorney?
 We know the law and can help you understand your rights and develop defenses to charges levied against you.
 To retain Garmo & Kiste, PLC call us at (248) 398-7100 for a free consultation or contact us with a private message.

 Understanding Related Accident Laws

 Leaving the scene offenses, also known as a “hit and run,” are covered by Michigan Compiled Law 257.617.
 There are three specific classifications depending on the severity of the offense.